tjingboem/UDOs/README.md

 # UDOs

-Library of Csound UDO code and examples Csound csds.
+Library of Csound UDO code (and the examples Csound csds).

     Filters: